 For a swimming fanatic, there are few things in the world that are more freeing than being able to step out of your house and jump into the water.
 The ability to swim whenever you want without having to worry about pool hours or transportation to and from the pool is a swimmer’s dream.
 But what about taking it one step further by being able to swim in your basement?
 And while you might not have space for a full-sized indoor swimming pool, there’s always the possibility of a swim spa.
 Can you put a swim spa in the basement?
-Aside from a few logistical considerations, there’s no reason why.
+Aside from a few logistical considerations, there’s no reason why not.
 In this article, we’ll go over some of those considerations to help make a basement swim spa a reality for you.

 At the beginning, the main thing you should consider is whether you can get the swim spa into your basement.
 You don’t want to get it stuck on the stairs with no way to get down or back up.
 Comparing the dimensions of your swim spa with the measurements of the path to your basement is crucial.
 Doorway sizes, ceiling clearances, and tight corners should all get detailed attention.

-No matter how careful everyone is, water is going to get spilled onto the floor.
+No matter how careful everyone is, water is going to spill onto the floor.
 For this reason, and for the instances where you need to empty your swim spa, proper drainage is a must.
 The drain should definitely be in the same room as the swim spa.
 In fact, the location of any basement drains will likely dictate where the swim spa should be installed.
 You’ll also want your floor graded to allow water to easily flow towards the drain without any obvious pooling.

 An indoor swim spa will create a lot of humidity.
 This will only be increased if you’re installing the swim spa in your basement.
 There’s also the possibility of a chlorine smell that you probably don’t want wafting throughout your entire house.
 For this reason, proper ventilation is necessary.
 A strong exhaust fan coupled with a ceiling fan can help keep the air circulating and prevent excessively humid conditions.